 - Dough goes on the parchment paper

-- Roll out to the right size (details below)
+- Roll out to the right size (details in steps 6-10 above)

-The parchment and wax paper prevent the dough from sticking.
+The parchment paper prevents the dough from sticking.

 These kitchen and baking tools will help make prep and baking these crackers a whole lot easier - I've linked to what I use and recommend on the items below...